Caneda/Docs/README.md

 ``$ make html``

-The previous command will created a local copy of the html documents, and will place them in the ``_build`` folder.
+The previous command will create a local copy of the html documents and place them in the ``_build`` folder.

 Read the Docs Sphinx Theme